microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/template-alternate.md

 #### Evidence

-Present the evidence collected during that experimentation that supports the hypothesis that this solution will meet the desired outcomes.
+Present the evidence collected during experimentation that supports the hypothesis that this solution will meet the desired outcomes.
 Examples may include:

-- Recorded or live demo's of a prototype providing the desired capabilities
+- Recorded or live demos of a prototype providing the desired capabilities
 - Metrics collected while testing the prototype
-- Documentation that indicates the solution can provided the desired capabilities
+- Documentation that indicates the solution can provide the desired capabilities

 > NOTE: **Evidence is not required for every capability, metric, or constraint for the design to be considered done.** Instead, focus on presenting evidence that is most relevant and impactful towards supporting or eliminating the hypothesis.